-The VIX, also known as the 'Fear Index', is the symbol for the Chicago Board of Option Exchange's (CBOE) Volatility Index.
+The VIX, also known as the 'Fear Index,' is the symbol for the Chicago Board of Options Exchange's (CBOE) Volatility Index.
 Aside from the actual market indexes (Dow Jones, S&P 500, Russell 2000 and Nasdaq) the VIX probably ranks second for most watch index by investors.

 Volatility is never an easy-to-read cut and dry indicator.
-There are many factors that go into understanding volatility so we must begin to look at each one before we can have an idea of future market direction.
-In this VIX primer we are going to talk about how you can trade the VIX, how to use it for an intraday and daily indicator, and a little on VIX futures.
-We can have an in-depth article on each of these topics but we must start somewhere.
+Many factors go into understanding volatility so we must begin to look at each one before we can have an idea of future market direction.
+In this VIX primer, we are going to talk about how you can trade the VIX, how to use it for an intraday and daily indicator, and a little on VIX futures.
+We can have an in-depth article on each of these topics, but we must start somewhere.

 What Is The VIX

 The VIX had humble origins before becoming the leading volatility index.
 Started in 1993 the CBOE designed the VIX to measure the market's expectation of 30-day volatility on the S&P 100 using at-the-money options.

 In 2003 the VIX formula got revamped.
 Instead of focusing on S&P 100 at-the-money options it is now based on the S&P 500 and takes account of options on a wide variety of puts and calls.

 The actual formula used to calculate the VIX is both complicated and unnecessary to know.
 Some of the things we should know are that the formula uses options that have more than 23 days and less than 37 days to expiration.
 The idea is to generate 30-day implied volatility, so prices are pulled in from a variety of series and options.
 With the inclusion of SPX Weekly options, it is now easier for them to calculate this number.
 They will also take two expiration dates, a near-term and a further out term.
 Typically, once a week, they will need to roll their expiration dates.
 Now the further out term becomes the near term, and a new further out term is selected, again under 37 days.